makerdao/mips/MIP41/MIP41c4-Subproposals/MIP41c4-SP28.md

 	- Attending relevant meetings and delivering status updates
 - Work with SF Team Lead to:
 	- Define Core Unit management framework and team KPIs
-	- Set up legal structure of the Core Unit
+	- Set up the legal structure of the Core Unit
 	- Draft and deliver required MIPs

 ## Facilitator Name and Information